stefantasic-1990/nanoShell/README.md

 These are the features I want the shell to have before I can call it complete.

 - [ ] Basic single-line editing mode
-- [ ] Command parsing with quoting and backslash escaping
+- [ ] Command parsing with quoting and escaping
+- [ ] Command piping and redirection
 - [ ] Persistant command history
-- [ ] Command piping and redirection